cloudflare/cloudflare-docs/content/ssl/concepts.md

 When visitors request content from your website or application, Cloudflare first attempts to [serve content from the cache](https://www.cloudflare.com/learning/cdn/what-is-caching/).
 If this attempt fails, Cloudflare sends a request back to your origin web server to get the content.
 This request between Cloudflare and your origin web server is called origin pull.

-This relates to the difference between [edge certificates](#edge-certificate) and [origin certificates](#origin-certificate), and also explains why some options such as supported [cipher suites](#cipher-suites) can be configured differently depending on whether they refer to the connection between Cloudflare and your visitor's browser or between Cloudflare and your origin server.
+This relates to the difference between [edge certificates](#edge-certificate) and [origin certificates](#origin-certificate), and also explains why some specifications such as [cipher suites](#cipher-suites) can be set differently depending on whether they refer to the connection between Cloudflare and your visitor's browser or between Cloudflare and your origin server.

 ## Cipher suites

 Besides the authentication and integrity aspects that valid certificates guarantee, the other important aspect of SSL/TLS certificates is encryption.
 Cipher suites determine the set of algorithms that can be used for encryption/decryption and that will be negotiated during an [SSL/TLS handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/).

-For the purpose of this documentation, keep in mind that [cipher suites supported at Cloudflare's network](/ssl/reference/cipher-suites/supported-cipher-suites/) may not be the same as [cipher suites presented by Cloudflare to your origin server](http://localhost:5173/ssl/origin-configuration/cipher-suites/).
+For the purpose of this documentation, keep in mind that [cipher suites supported at Cloudflare's network](/ssl/reference/cipher-suites/supported-cipher-suites/) may not be the same as [cipher suites presented by Cloudflare to your origin server](/ssl/origin-configuration/cipher-suites/).

 ## Trust store

+The list of [CA](#certificate-authority-ca) and intermediate certificates that are trusted by operating systems, web browsers or any software program that interacts with a certificate is called trust store.
+Cloudflare maintains its trust store on a public [GitHub repository](https://github.com/cloudflare/cfssl_trust).

+While for most cases you do not have to worry about this list or how it is used when a client checks your certificate validity, some features such as [Custom Origin Trust Store](/ssl/origin-configuration/custom-origin-trust-store/), and processes such as [bundle methodologies](/ssl/edge-certificates/custom-certificates/bundling-methodologies/), are directly related to it.

+## Chain of trust